unode/deep-learning-intro/_episodes/02-keras.md

 > {:.solution}
 {:.challenge}

-## 5. Choose a cost function and metrics
+## 5. Choose a loss function and optimizer
 We have now designed a neural network that in theory we should be able to train to classify Penguins.
 However, we first need to select an appropriate loss